De Bruijn Sequences: From Games to Shift-Rules to a Proof of the Fredricksen-Kessler-Maiorana Theorem: A combinatorial game for the prefer-max sequence

+Note that the condition that $A(x0) =0$ in the first bullet is, in some sense, vacuous since $A(x0)=1$ will produce the same output.
+We added this requirement to assure uniqueness of strategies.
+Later, it will be convenient that the choice between active and passive actions is always meaningful.

-Note that this definition introduces the notion of strategies for the players.
-I,e,. that a function $S \colon [k]^n \to \{0,1\}$ is a strategy for Bob if $S(x(k-1))=0$ for all $x \in [k]^{n-1}$ and it is a strategy for Alice if $S(x0)=0$ for all $x \in [k]^{n-1}$.
-For future use, we note the following observation: \begin{observation} If $S$ is a strategy for Alice or for Bob and $S'(w) < S(w)$ for all $w$, then $S'$ is also a strategy for the same player. \end{observation}
+The fact that not all functions are strategies is not a problem because we can construct new strategies from existing ones using the following fact: \begin{observation} If $S$ is a strategy for Alice or for Bob and $S'\colon [k]^n \to \{0,1\}$ is a function such that $S'(w) \leq S(w)$ for all $w$, then $S'$ is also a strategy for the same player. \end{observation}